Mexican spider monkey: Reproduction and lifespan

-Yucatan spider monkeys reach an average age of 25 years in wild, while in captivity this is closer to 35 years.
-A female Yucatan spider monkey ovulation is suppressed by lactation and birth occurs once every 2 to 3 years.
+The Mexican spider monkey reaches an average age of 25 years in wild, while in captivity this is closer to 35 years.
+A female Mexican spider monkey ovulation is suppressed by lactation and birth occurs once every 2 to 3 years.
 Females have an estrous cycle of 24 to 27 days.
 Mating is a period of two to three days.
-They have a long gestation period of 226-232 days.
+They have a long gestation period of 226–232 days.
 Males are sexually mature in five years and females in four.

-The infant monkey is completely black, and will cling to its mother’s back for the first two years of its life.
+The infant monkey is completely black and will cling to its mother's back for the first two years of its life.
 It will also only start eating fruit at around two years old.The males have no role in offspring carrying.

 Diet

-The Yucatan monkey is frugivorous, with a diet consisting of around 90% fruit and 10% eggs and insects.
-In captivity, the Yucatan spider monkey’s diet generally consists of fruits, dog food, bread and a few vegetables, such as carrots and lettuce.
-Wild Yucatan spider monkeys tend to vary their fruit diet depending on the abundance of certain plant species in the area of habitat.
+The Mexican monkey is frugivorous, with a diet consisting of around 90% fruit and 10% eggs and insects.
+In captivity, the Mexican spider monkey's diet generally consists of fruits, dog food, bread and a few vegetables, such as carrots and lettuce.
+Wild Mexican spider monkeys tend to vary their fruit diet depending on the abundance of certain plant species in the area of habitat.
 However, the most nutritive fruits are preferred by the subspecies therefore, wild figs called "koochlé", the fruits of ramón, and other wild tamarind fruits are the favoured by the subspecies.
 Leaves are also an important component within their diet as that they consume monthly depending on the availability of nutritious fruits in their surroundings.

-The Yucatan spider monkey moves in straight lines towards its food, and is able to orient its movement to foraging areas invisible from its current vantage point.
+The Mexican spider monkey moves in straight lines towards its food and is able to orient its movement to foraging areas invisible from its current vantage point.
 Individuals consistently plan out foraging areas ahead of time.
-The ranging patterns of the subspecies are influenced by weather conditions along the year, however the difference in seasons doesn’t impact their ranging behaviour.
+The ranging patterns of the subspecies are influenced by weather conditions along the year; however, the difference in seasons does not impact their ranging behaviour.

 Foraging behaviour after a natural disaster (a hurricane) showed increased splitting up into smaller sub-groups.
 Less time was spent moving, and the main food source changed from fruit to leaves.